Glycolysis – Pathway, energetics, and significance

 Energy Generation Phase (Payoff Phase)

-• This phase leads to the production of ATP and NADH by processing the glyceraldehyde-3-phosphate molecules through the following steps:
+• This phase produces ATP and NADH by processing the two glyceraldehyde-3-phosphate molecules formed in the investment phase.

 • The steps are as follows: